Invoca/developer-docs/source/api_documentation/signal_api/index.rst

 **Custom Data Parameters**

-Used apply Custom Data values to a call based on your Custom Data configuration.
+Apply Custom Data values to a call based on your Custom Data configuration.

-The Custom Data Fields provided in a request **must** already exist in your configuration.
+The Custom Data Fields provided in a request **must** already exist in your `Custom Data Configuration <https://www2.invoca.net/customer_data_dictionary/home>`_

     **Required**